Street Trees

 The general overview of this survey is to asses the crown dieback, overall condition, and potential damage of street trees, old and newly planted.
 This will determine we can proceed with planting new species suitable for the warming climate.
 We will do this by increasing canopy cover in priority wards around Birmingham, and improving the upkeep of our street trees.
 Based on an American model, TreePlotter analysis is used to record the findings.

-So how do you carry out a survey on street trees?
+How do you conduct a Survey of Street Trees?
 This video gives you an idea:

 We are using TreePlotter to record all the data.